-The Described and Captioned Media Program promotes and provides equal access to communication and learning for students who are blind, visually impaired, deaf, hard of hearing, or deaf-blind by providing services at no cost to familiy members, educators, and other professionals with qualifying students.
+The Described and Captioned Media Program promotes and provides equal access to communication and learning for students with disabilities by providing services at no cost to familiy members, educators, and other professionals with qualifying students.

 DCMP provides a Media Center of thousands of accessible educational videos.
 We work with producers and distributors of educational media to provide described and captioned versions for family members and educators with early learners through Grade 12 students with a disability.
 Media items are available on demand and on DVD with return postage paid.
 All DCMP services are free to those who qualify.
 DCMP members can:

 - access thousands of educational videos that are captioned and described, including training for parents, teachers and interpreters.